PleromaRay/My-Python-Tutorials/README.md

 # My-Python-Tutorials

-This repository contains scripts used in teaching my 'Introduction to Python' class
+This repository contains scripts used in teaching my 'Introduction to Python' class.

+The following topics are covered:

+- Strings